RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 ### Skipping shard restoration

-If you do not want to change the distribution of shards in the cluster when you turn maintenance mode off, you can turn maintenance mode off and prevent the shards from moving back to the node.
+If you do not want to change the distribution of shards and endpoints in the cluster when you turn maintenance mode off, you can turn maintenance mode off and prevent the shards and endpoints from moving back to the node.

 To skip shard restoration, on one of the nodes in the cluster run: